Class 12 Chemistry MCQ – Expressing Concentration of Solutions

 Answer: b

 Explanation: Saturated solutions are those which contain maximum amount of solute that is soluble and cannot be further dissolved.
-Dilute solutions have a very low concentration of the salt.
+Dilute solutions have a very low concentration of the solute.
 Unsaturated solutions have concentration of solute lesser than its solubility.
 Supersaturated solutions contain more amount of solute than how much is soluble in the solvent.
 In other words, adding more solute to a saturated solution results in a supersaturated solution.

 16. If 2 L, 4 L and 6 L of three separate solutions of concentrations 1 M, 2 M and 3 M, respectively, are mixed together then what is the concentration of the resultant mixture?